systemd/systemd/docs/NETWORK_ONLINE.md

 `systemd-networkd-wait-online.service` when and only when `systemd-networkd.service` is enabled.  `NetworkManager-wait-online.service` is set up similarly.
 This means that the "wait" services do not need to be enabled explicitly.
-They will be enabled automaticaly when the "main" service is enabled, though they will not be *used* unless something else pulls in `network-online.target`.
+They will be enabled automatically when the "main" service is enabled, though they will not be *used* unless something else pulls in `network-online.target`.